Stability theory of game-theoretic group feature explanations for machine learning models: Group explainers with coalition structures

 and $\{\hat{v}_T=\hat{v}_T(N,v,\cP)\}_{j\in M,T\subseteq S_j}$ is a family of intermediate games on $M$ satisfying \begin{itemize} \item [$(i)$] for any permutation $\pi:M \to M$

 \item [(ii)] $\hat{v}_{S_j}(N,v,\cP)=v^{\cP}$ for any $j\in M$; \item [(iii)] $\hat{v}_T(N,v,\{N\})(\{1\})=v(T)$ for any $T \subseteq N$. \end{itemize} \end{definition}

-\begin{remark}\rm Property $(i)$ ensures that $g[N,u,\mathcal{P}]$ is independent of the ordering of the sets in $\mathcal{P}$.
+In the definition above, property $(i)$ ensures that $g[N,u,\mathcal{P}]$ is independent of the ordering of the sets in $\mathcal{P}$.
 Property $(ii)$ requires that when $T\in \mathcal{P}$ the intermediate game is the quotient game played on the partition elements.
-Property $(iii)$ requires that for the grand coalition structure the total payoff of the intermediate game associated with $T$ is equal to the payoff of $v$ on $T$. \end{remark}
+Property $(iii)$ requires that for the grand coalition structure the total payoff of the intermediate game associated with $T$ is equal to the payoff of $v$ on $T$.

+The following lemma shows that $h^{(1)}$ and $h^{(2)}$ can be recovered from $g$ up to multiplicative constants.
+Conversely, as we shall see later, imposing certain conditions on $h^{(1)}$ and $h^{(2)}$ can result in desirable properties of the coalitional value.